 But don’t imagine that this is some kind of second class version.
-This is the same solution that the Enterprises use!
+This is the same solution that the enterprises use!

-This Amazon Connect solution is perfect for:
+This architecture is perfect for:

 - Organizations that are wanting to test and learn at pace.